 Your Lab TA is your first point of contact.
-You will be seeing them weekly, and this will allow for quick and easy communication for all 900+ students enrolled in this course.
+You will be seeing them weekly, and this will allow for quick and easy communication for all 200+ students enrolled in this course.

 You are also encouraged to provide feedback weekly on how the course is going, and any content related questions you have.
 Based on your feedback, every week I will create a short bonus video clarifying challenging content, and addressing questions posed.
 This will be available by Tuesday at noon.
-Please complete the weekly survey posted as a link on OWL.Chances are that if you have a question, someone else does too.
+Please respond to the weekly feedback via the survey link posted on OWL

+Chances are that if you have a question, someone else does too.
 This will allow us to quickly address your question and ensure that everyone can benefit from the answers.